 KING'S DISTINCTIVE PERSONALIZED APPROACH TO TEACHING AND LEARNING

 - Teachers Focused on Students: Our teachers use student-centered approaches to teaching and learning, leveraging the latest research on best practices in education.
-Our dedicated team of Directors of Teaching and Learning in each division guide and support our Faculty.
+Our dedicated Directors of Teaching and Learning, in each division, guide and support our Faculty.

-- Teachers Always Learning: King’s on-going Professional Growth and Development (PG&D) furthers teachers’ own learning in the areas of both student development and content mastery.
-King makes among the highest investments in PG&D among our peer schools.
+- Teachers Always Learning: King’s ongoing Professional Growth and Development (PG&D) furthers teachers’ own learning in the areas of both student development and content mastery.
+King makes nearly the highest investment in PG&D among our peer schools.
 100% of teachers participate in at least two PG&D training sessions each year.